galacticpuzzlehunt/gph-site/CONTENT.md

 There's a lot of filler content here.

+# Rules

+If you plan to keep the website running until some "close date" after the end of the hunt, you can say so here.
+Also review all the rules to make sure you and your puzzles agree with them.
+For example, if looking at the HTML/JavaScript/CSS source will be necessary for any puzzle in your hunt, or if you want to explicitly tell teams not to do so by a honor code system, you should change that rule.

 # Culled from the FAQ

 Questions you might want to answer, for which we removed GPH-specific answers: